-Serbia: Electricity balancing market trends1.
-September 2015. / News Serbia Energy
+Serbia: Electricity balancing market trends, News Serbia Energy

 Being the transmission system operator, PE EMS is responsible for system balancing and provision of system services within the power system in the Republic of Serbia.
 In line with the Electricity Market Code, which introduced the balancing responsibility concept in the electricity market in Serbia, customers who are no longer entitled to public supply for all exchange points had to regulate their balancing responsibility.
 By rule, they transferred it to the supplier, except for one customer in 2014 who decided to the balancing party himself.
 Until 31/12/2014 and including that date, there were 44 electricity market players in total which signed a Contract on Balancing Responsibility with PE EMS, thus becoming parties with balancing responsibility.

 Pursuant to the Energy Law, in 2014, PE EMS was obliged to purchase electricity under market conditions for the purpose of loss recovery in transmission grid, of business facilities supply and of its own demand.
 PE EMS purchased the necessary electricity quantities from PE EPS via public procurement procedure.

 Since January 1, 2013, electricity balancing market was established in the Republic of Serbia as prescribed by the Energy Law and Electricity Market Rules.
 In 2014, on the basis of new Transmission Network Code, PE EMS prepared a draft of amendments to the Electricity Market Rules which was approved by the Council of the Agency.
 These amendments will regulate the balancing responsibility of electricity market players in more detail.
 The methodology for the calculation of the fee for balancing group deviation was improved.
 New methodology for the calculation of acceptable deviation of the balancing group and financial calculation method were established.
 The possibility to use common reserve within the regulation block during the calculation period was established.